Flown From The Nest homepage

 Biography

 In February 2001, Norwich appointed their first youth team coach for 15 years when they announced Adrian Boothroyd would replace Keith Webb.
-30 year old Adrian joins from Peterborough where he had been Assistant Academy Director under Kit Carson.
-Despite his young age, Adrian already holds an UEFA A class coaching certificate.
+30 year old Adrian joined from Peterborough where he had been Assistant Academy Director under Kit Carson.
+Despite his young age, Adrian already held an UEFA A class coaching certificate.
 Adrian joined Peterborough as a player from Manfield.
 Earlier in his career, he had played for Bristol Rovers, Hudderfield and Hearts.

 He quit the Baggies for Leeds United in July 2004 when he was offered the chance to join Kevin Blackwell's first team coaching squad.